Kyon9x/vn-wealthfolio/docusaurus/docs/development/goals/Goal-page-logic.md

 # Goal Page Business Logic

-This document describes the business logic, formulas, and component interactions for the Goals feature in Wealthfolio.
+This document describes the business logic, formulas, and component interactions for the Goals feature in WealthVN.

 ## Table of Contents